Dusty Hannahs: Kolossos Rodou (2020)

 On November 27, 2020, Hannahs signed with Kolossos Rodou of the Greek Basket League.
 On December 22, 2020, Hannahs parted ways with the Greek club citing family matters overseas.

 Santa Cruz Warriors (2021)

 On January 11, 2021, the Memphis Hustle announced that they had acquired the returning rights to David Stockton from the South Bay Lakers in exchange for the returning rights to Hannahs'.
 His returning rights was later traded to the Santa Cruz Warriors for a 2022 first round pick.
 The next day, Hannahs was included in the roster of the Warriors.

 Adelaide 36ers (2021–2022)

 On July 20, 2021, Hannahs signed with the Adelaide 36ers for the 2021–22 NBL season.
+He averaged 13.5 points per game and shot 94% from the free throw line.

-Return to Santa Cruz (2022–present)
+Return to Santa Cruz (2022–2023)

 On October 24, 2022, Hannahs rejoined the Santa Cruz Warriors roster for training camp.

+Ironi Hai Motors Nes Ziona (2023–2024)

+In July, 2023, Hannahs signed with Ironi Nes Ziona of the Israeli Basketball Premier League.
+During the Gaza war, Hannahs has refused to return to Israel and continue to play for Ness Ziona.

+Hapoel Tel Aviv (2024)

+In February 2024, Hannahs signed with Hapoel Tel Aviv of the Israeli Basketball Premier League.

+Mexico City Capitanes (2024)

+On December 20, 2024, Hannahs joined the Mexico City Capitanes of the NBA G League, but was waived six days later.

+Hapoel Yossi Avrahami Eilat (2025–present)

+On January 7, 2025, Hannahs signed with Hapoel Yossi Avrahami Eilat of the Israeli Premier League.

 Personal life

 Hannahs is the son of former Arkansas and MLB pitcher Gerry Hannahs.
 Hannahs' father nicknamed him "Dusty" after former Los Angeles Dodgers teammate Dusty Baker.